 You’ll be put through your paces by the experts, working on developing your technical skiing to transform your performance, whilst working on your theoretical understanding to develop your teaching skills.

 You also get chance to explore the backcountry and learn about avalanche safety as well as get a day in the park working on your freestyle.

 Our team of expert coaches will help you develop your skiing and keep improving whilst you work towards the exam criteria.

-Meanwhile you’ll be staying at the excellent Chalet Venus right by the main lifts – and as Venus has cracking south-facing balconies you can relax and enjoy the evening sun after a hard day on the hill.
+Meanwhile you’ll be staying at the excellent Mont Gele or Chalet Venus, both right by the main lifts – and as they have cracking south-facing balconies you can relax and enjoy the evening sun after a hard day on the hill.